top of page

 People seek therapy when they are already overwhelmed.

-They are not analysing theory or credentials.
+They are not analyzing theory or credentials.

 They are scanning for signals of: